10 Herbs For Anxiety And Depression (With Clinical Research)

 There is a scale of depression and anxiety, ranging from mild to extreme.
 If you are experiencing moderate to extreme depression, talk to a medical professional.
 This is not a doctor’s advice.
 But if you are experiencing more mild depression and anxiousness, here are some tips that can help.

-- Be social.
-Being social is an important part of keeping your mental health intact.
+- Be Social - Being social is an important part of keeping your mental health intact.
 When we are around people, our levels of serotonin go up.
 When we are by ourselves for long periods of time, it can set anxiety and depression into action.
 That is why the pandemic has been particularly difficult for all age groups.
-Humans are meant to be social and when we cannot, it takes a toll on our mental health in a big way.
-Part of good mental health is making sure that you have at least a few social activities planned each week doing all the things that you love to do with the people you love to do them with as well.
+Humans are meant to be social.
+When we cannot, it takes a toll on our mental health in a big way.
+Part of good mental health is making sure that you have at least a few social activities planned each week.
+Doing all the things that you love to do with the people you love to do them with as well.

 No matter what causes of your depression and anxiety, there are a number of herbs that can help tilt your mood in the right direction.
 Here are just a few that have shown some clinical results.

 Mucuna pruriens is a tropical legume that grows naturally in Africa and Asia.
 It is now widely cultivated throughout the world.
 It goes by a number of names including monkey tamarind, velvet bean, Bengal velvet bean, and Florida velvet bean.
 A number of studies have shown that mucuna works as a treatment for depression.
 According to a study published in the International Quarterly Journal of Research in Ayurveda mucuna helps with “dopaminergic systems” in the body and has “antidepressant” impacts on patients.